Tom Hungerford: Early life

-Hungerford was born in Perth, Western Australia on 5 May 1915.
-He grew up in South Perth, known then as the Queen Suburb, when the area was semi-rural, with market gardens.
+Hungerford was born in Perth, Western Australia on 5 May 1915 to Arthur Townshend Hungerford and Minnie Hedley.
+One of four children, he grew up in South Perth, known then as the Queen Suburb, when the area was semi-rural, with market gardens.
+Hungerford recalled that "Perth was a much smaller enclave then.
+There was jungly bush all along that shore-streams, birds, swamps, gilgies (you call them yabbies).
+We used to go prawning, birdsnesting, fishing.
+We all had canoes-tin ones.
+We got money by paddling across the Swan to this side to sell the crabs we caught."

+Hungerford was educated at South Perth State School, Perth Boys School and Perth Senior Technical College.
+In 1932 he joined the printing staff of the Perth evening newspaper the Daily News, working as a linotype mechanic.

 World War Two

-Hungerford served with the Australian Army in Darwin, New Guinea, Bougainville, Morotai and with the Occupation Forces in Japan.
-He was a sergeant in 2/8 Australian Commando Squadron.
+Hungerford served with the Australian Army in Darwin, New Guinea, Bougainville and Morotai.
+He was a sergeant in 2/8 Australian Commando Squadron and was mentioned in despatches.

 In 2005 the ABC's 7.30 Report reported his "unflinching depictions of jungle fighting are acknowledged as some of the best writing to come out of the war".
 Hungerford told the program he wasn't a hero: "I was one of a group of men all doing the same bloody thing.
 Sticking the head up, hoping to Christ it wouldn't be shot off."
-He left the army in 1947.
+His war experiences formed the basis of the 1952 novel The Ridge and the River, described by Edward 'Weary' Dunlop as capturing "the essence of jungle warfare as it was fought by Australians".

+After the war, Hungerford joined the British Commonwealth Occupation Force in Japan, and remained with it from 1945 to 1947.
+Out of those years in Japan came Hungerford's first book, Sowers of the Wind.

-Journalism
+Journalism and public relations

+After the war, Hungerford wrote six stories for the Australian War Memorial's 'Stand Easy' series, an endeavour which in 1948 led Hungerford being appointed Editor of Publication at the War Memorial.
+After resigning from The War Museum, Hungerford freelanced and wrote stories for The Bulletin.

-After the war, Hungerford was a press secretary for Billy Hughes for three weeks.
+1948 included a three week period working as a press secretary for Billy Hughes.
 Upon leaving, Hungerford wrote to Hughes: "I will never work for you again.
 I'd rather go to bed with a sabre-toothed tiger".

-He then joined the Australia News and Information Bureau, and afterwards was a freelancer.
-He later worked as a press secretary to Western Australian Premiers John Tonkin and Sir Charles Court.
+In 1951 Hungerford joined the Australia News and Information Bureau, where he stayed for 15 years; following which he worked as a freelancer.
+In the 1970s Hungerford worked as a press secretary to Western Australian Premiers John Tonkin and Sir Charles Court.